-The idea that the blood of the Messiah causes transgressions not to have occurred is far different than acknowledging that His sacrifice was to pay the penalty of violation/transgression.
+The idea that the blood of the Messiah causes transgressions to not have occurred is far different than acknowledging that His sacrifice was to pay the penalty of violation of the transgression.
 He endured the penalty because we violated the standards, not to erase the standards of what is considered a violation.
 To suggest that “justice” is served when rape is no longer considered a sin because of the Messiah's work on the cross is to pervert the biblical concept of justice entirely.

-Resting in the pardon is not an alternative to obeying His ways.
+Resting in the pardon IS the test of faith in the JUSTIFICATION He provided, for sure, but not as an alternative to obeying His ways.
 We are sanctified by His word…set apart.
-We are to trust His Word to be what sanctifies us (His commandments), and to trust His atonement for what justifies us (His blood).
+We are to trust His Word to be what sanctifies us, and to trust His atonement for what justifies us (His blood).
 People who have not learned the difference between justification and sanctification confuse this.
-These are not interchangeable words or concepts.
-Sanctification sets us apart from profane behaviors (the default result of obedience), while justification atones us from deserved wrath and cutting off. the test of faith in trusting the JUSTIFICATION He provided, but this rest is not
+These are not interchangeable words and concepts.
+Sanctification sets us apart from profane behaviors (the default result of obedience), while justification atones us from deserved wrath and cutting off.

-The Messiah died because of our transgressions of the law, when we failed to meet the holy standard, not to uphold these transgressions or to render these condemned behaviors as no longer transgressions.
-Nowhere in the scriptures will you find that the Messiah died because the law was unfair, unrighteous, or harmful to our well-being.
+Clearly, we can see that the Messiah died for our transgressions of the law, when we failed to meet the holy standard.
+Nowhere in the scriptures will you find that the Messiah died because the law was unfair,unrighteous, or harmful to our well-being.

 “What then?
 Shall we sin because we are not under law but under grace?
 By no means!”
 (Romans 6:15)

 Definitions are important.
 When we don’t know them, we insert our own opinions and create our own religion.
 In so doing we become our own gods.